OCA/odoo-community.org/CONTRIBUTING.rst

 .. |TITLE| replace:: OCA Guidelines
 .. |DATE| replace:: 2018/08/24
-.. |RELATED| replace:: OCA Repository Policy
+.. |RELATED| replace:: OCA Guidelines
-.. |CATEGORIES| replace:: Contribution, Policy, Maintainer Role
+.. |CATEGORIES| replace:: Guidelines, Conventions

 .. fill in the Document information in the above lines.
 It will be automatically replaced in the document header.
 Don't forget to remove the []